 IF YOU FEAR your identity has been stolen or you’re very concerned about the risk, one option is to freeze your credit.
 Once your credit is frozen, the credit bureaus can’t release information from your credit reports without your permission, effectively stopping someone from borrowing money using your identify.

-Freezing your credit will be free for everybody as of late 2018.
-For now, it’s free for victims of identity theft and sometimes also for seniors.
-Even if there’s a fee, the three bureaus typically charge just $5 to $10 to freeze your credit and a similar fee to unfreeze it.
-The latter will become necessary if, say, you apply for a mortgage or a new credit card.
-Keep in mind that it isn’t just lenders who look at your credit reports.
+Freezing and unfreezing your credit became free for everybody as of Sept.
+2018.
+You can also freeze the credit for your children who are under age 16.
+Keep in mind that you’ll need to unfreeze your credit if, say, you apply for a mortgage or a new credit card.
+Moreover, it isn’t just lenders who look at your credit reports.
 A credit freeze could also interfere with a job application or renting an apartment.

 What if you’re a victim of identity theft?
 In those situations, you can place an extended fraud alert, which can last up to seven years.
 You’ll need to submit proof of identity theft, such as a police report, and—unlike an initial fraud alert—you need to send the request to all three credit bureaus.